-- Norris Dam Sate Park has built their own recycling bins and a divided recycling trailer.
+- Norris Dam State Park has built its own recycling bins and a divided recycling trailer.

 - Henry Horton State Park is part of the TSP Honey Project.
-The Governor’s Table Restaurant composts food scraps and a green house and garden provides produce for the restaurant.
+The Governor’s Table Restaurant composts food scraps and a greenhouse and garden provide produce for the restaurant.

-- Montgomery Bell State Park was honored for their on-site composting operation and participating in the EPA’s Food Recovery Challenge, which saved the park nearly $4,000 in diverted solid waste fees.
+- Montgomery Bell State Park received a national award for their food waste reduction efforts in the EPA’s Food Recovery Challenge, which saved the park nearly $4,000 in diverted solid waste fees.

 To see what other things parks are doing to Go Green, click on a park below.